Trujillo Alto, Puerto Rico: Festivals and events

 The Festival del Macabeo (Macabeo Festival), a festival celebrating a food specific to Trujillo Alto, is celebrated each year around the second week of December.

 Other festivals and fairs celebrated in Trujillo Alto include an agricultural fair held in January and a Paso Fino Festival held in November.

 In 2001, Trujillo Alto commemorated its bicentenary with the opening of a new park in the PR-181, which included a remodeling of the historical steel bridge.

 Religion

 There are a number of churches and chapels from several denominations in Trujillo Alto.
 The main parish, Santa Cruz Church, was built in 1817.
 Part of a related structure was damaged by Hurricane San Felipe in 1928.
 The current structure was designed by Luis Perocier and built in 1933.

 Trujillo Alto has also been a place of pilgrimage for Catholics after a shrine to Our Lady of Lourdes was blessed in 1925.
-The site also features a grotto dedicated to Our Lady of Lourdes.
-The Lourdes grotto is visited frequently by religious people and tourists.
+The site also features a grotto dedicated to Our Lady of Lourdes which is a congregation site during Holy Week.
+The Gruta de Lourdes (Lourdes Grotto) is visited frequently by religious people and tourists.
 There's also a convent in Trujillo Alto called the Convento Carmelitas de San José.